polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/trusted-network.md

 ---
-title: Add trusted validators
-description: Generate keys and a chain specification to add authority set of private validators for a blockchain network.
+title: Trusted node network
+description:
+keywords:
+  - enterprize
+  - private
+  - permission
 ---

 This tutorial illustrates how you can start a small, standalone blockchain network with an **authority set** of private **validators**.